-Table 1: Recreational fishing methods used and species caught or targeted at the new area of coastal permit U140825 based on the available information.
+Table 1: Recreational fishing methods used and species caught at the new area of coastal permit U141009 based on the available information.

-Source of information Davey et al., (2008) Other information My assessment Methods used (ordered by popularity) Rod/line from private boat, set netting, diving from private boat, longline from private boat, flounder spearing, rod/line from charter boat, other Other recreational fishing methods include potting, dredging, trolling, spearfishing/freediving, drag netting and hand gathering Adjacent farms limit access to site for dredging and trolling Depths at the site are greater than those used for drag netting and hand gathering Stationary rod/line methods, diving, spearfishing and potting could be used at the site Species targeted or caught (ordered by popularity) Blue cod, scallops snapper, rock lobster, sea perch, hapuku, kahawai, tarakihi, blue moki, kingfish, butterfish, gurnard, paua, kina, scarlet wrassse No scallops or habitat (ie, cobble/hard substrate/reef/algae beds) typically favored by blue cod, scarlet wrasse, blue moki, rock lobster, paua, butterfish, or kina observed in the benthic survey Depths at the site are shallower than those typically fished for hapuku Snapper, sea perch, kahawai, tarakihi, kingfish and gurnard
+Source of information Davey et al. , (2008) Submissions Other information My assessment Methods used Rod/line from private boat, longline from private boat, drag netting, rod/line from charter boat, hand Other recreational fishing methods include potting, dredging, trolling and spearfishing/freediving Stationary and mobile rod/line methods, set netting, longlining, dredging, diving, (ordered by popularity) gathering, set netting, flounder spearing, diving from private boat, shore fishing Submissions on MF 904 stated that recreational fishing occurs Depths at the site are greater than those used for drag netting and hand gathering spearfishing and potting could be used at the site Species caught ' leaboured aumound look monkered throughout Crail Bay, particularly red/line fishing for cod and snapper, netting for flounder, and shellfish (ie, cockles, pipis and scallops) gathering No habitat (ie, cobble/hard substrate/reef/algae beds) typically favored by blue cod, rock lobster or mussels was observed in the benthic survey of the new area Snapper, spotty, kahawai, gurnard, Jack mackerel, spiny dogfish, oysters, barracouta, sea perch, yellow-eyed , , Scallops were not observed in the benthic survey but are likely to be present (Davidson, 2014) mullet, scallops, kingfish, scorpion fish and greyboy Depths at the site are shallower than those typically productive for hapuku